DataFire/Integrations/integrations/generated/google_cloudtasks/README.md

 ### projects.locations.queues.tasks.run
 Forces a task to run now.

+When this method is called, Cloud Tasks will dispatch the task, even if the task is already running, the queue has reached its RateLimits or is PAUSED.

 This command is meant to be used for manual debugging.
 For example, RunTask can be used to retry a failed task after a fix has been made or to manually force a task to be dispatched now.

-When this method is called, Cloud Tasks will dispatch the task to its target, even if the queue is PAUSED.

 The dispatched task is returned.
 That is, the task that is returned contains the status after the task is dispatched but before the task is received by its target.

-If Cloud Tasks receives a successful response from the task's handler, then the task will be deleted; otherwise the task's schedule_time will be reset to the time that
+If Cloud Tasks receives a successful response from the task's target, then the task will be deleted; otherwise the task's schedule_time will be reset to the time that
-RunTask was called plus the retry delay specified in the queue and task's RetryConfig.
+RunTask was called plus the retry delay specified in the queue's RetryConfig.

 RunTask returns
 NOT_FOUND when it is called on a task that has already succeeded or permanently failed.
-FAILED_PRECONDITION is returned when RunTask is called on task that is dispatched or already running.

-RunTask cannot be called on
+RunTask cannot be called on a
-pull tasks.
+pull task.

 ```js